cbdevnet/midimonster/README.md

 Depending on your configuration of `DESTDIR`, the `make install` step may require root privileges to install the binaries to the appropriate destinations.

+#### Building for Windows

+To build for Windows, you still need to compile on a Linux machine (virtual machines work well for this).

+In a fresh Debian installation, you will need to install the following packages (using `apt-get install` as root):
+	* `build-essential`
+	* `pkg-config`
+	* `git`
+	* `mingw-w64`

-To build for Windows, you still need to compile on a Linux machine.
-Install the `mingw-w64` crosscompiler package and run `make windows` in the project directory.
-This will build `midimonster.exe` as well as a set of backends as DLL files.
+Clone the repository and run `make windows` in the project directory.
+This will build `midimonster.exe` as well as a set of backends as DLL files, which you can then copy to the Windows machine.

+Note that some backends have limitations when building on Windows (refer to the backend documentation for detailed information).

 ## Development